SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/jupyter-integrated.md

 ***Notebook editing***

-To edit a notebook, select the notebook file from **Code** section and clik the **Edit** button.
+To edit a notebook, select the notebook file from **Code** section and click the **Edit** button.
 This will open the notebook in an editor which the user can use to write and execute Python and Markdown code interactively.

 ![Notebook editor](/images/zementis/mlw-app-nb-edit.png)